anima-wg/brski-cloud/anima-brski-cloud.md

 ### Cloud Registrar Discovery

 BRSKI defines how a pledge MAY contact a well-known URI of a cloud registrar if a local domain registrar cannot be discovered.
-Additionally, certain pledge types may never attempt to discover a local domain registrar and may automatically bootstrap against a cloud registrar.
+Additionally, certain pledge types might never attempt to discover a local domain registrar and might automatically bootstrap against a cloud registrar.

 The details of the URI are manufacturer specific, with BRSKI giving the example "brski-registrar.manufacturer.example.com".